outdreamer/build-a-cure/docs/tasks/example_scripts/cancer.md

 					- For example, after vitamin C has "quenched" a free radical by donating electrons to it, a phytochemical called hesperetin (found in oranges and other citrus fruits) restores the vitamin C to its active antioxidant form
 					- Carotenoids (such as lycopene in tomatoes and lutein in kale) and flavonoids (such as flavanols in cocoa, anthocyanins in blueberries, quercetin in apples and onions, and catechins in green tea) are also antioxidants
 		- autoimmune conditions:
-			- use diets (low fodmap/purine/oxalate/glycemic/salt/protein/nightshade, dairy-free, allergen-free, raw/dash/anti-inflammatory/acid/carb/stimulants/pro-immunity diet), anti-inflammatory substances/foods like seeds/nuts/vegetables/fruit and immune suppressors/sedatives/anxiolytics/anti-inflammatories like cortisol, glucosamine, red yeast rice, curcumin, luteolin, piperine, resveratrol, salvia miltiorrhiza, feverfew, thunder god vine, CBD, ginger, spirulina, bromelain, green tea, vitamin d, melatonin, chamomile, theanine until you know what triggers it and what counteracts the triggers
+			- use diets (low fodmap/purine/oxalate/glycemic/salt/protein/nightshade, dairy-free, allergen-free, raw/dash/anti-inflammatory/acid/carb/stimulants/pro-immunity diet), anti-inflammatory substances/foods like seeds/nuts/vegetables/fruit and immune suppressors/sedatives/anxiolytics/anti-inflammatories like cortisol, glucosamine, red yeast rice, curcumin, luteolin, piperine, resveratrol, salvia miltiorrhiza, feverfew, thunder god vine, CBD, ginger, spirulina, bromelain, green tea, vitamin d, melatonin, chamomile, theanine, GABA/kava until you know what triggers it and what counteracts the triggers
 			- be aware of dose-dependent effects like immune-inhibiting/stimulant effects of boswellia at low/high doses
 			- treat vitamin deficiencies associated with autoimmunity like vitamin a deficiency
 			- avoid immune stimulants (like caffeine, excess zinc, medicinal mushrooms such as cordyceps)